A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 1. Select Site Statistics from the drop-down list.

 A drop-down list beside the Search field can be used to filter the list even further by specifying the property in which to search for the matching text.
+Also, when a property is selected from the drop-down list, clicking in the Search field will display a drop-down list of possible values based on the selected property, allowing a value to be selected instead of entering it manually.
 When an option is selected, only sites with text in the selected property (tenant, tag, etc.) will be available.

 1. Select a site from the Select Site drop-down list.